 Mattress Firm doesn’t want to deliver the bad news but your sofa may not be quite as clean as it looks.
-Often a communal piece of furniture, many people in your home sit and play on it throughout the day.
+Often a communal piece of furniture, many people in your home sit and play on the sofa throughout the day.

 Compared to your bed, people tend to wash their sheets every week or so.
-Do you wash your couch cushions every time you clean your sheets?
+Do you wash your couch cushions as often as you clean your sheets?

 Proper hygiene is a big part of a healthy sleep regimen and that includes the surface you sleep on.
-You may want to consider having the cushions professionally steam-cleaned and pillowcases dry-cleaned to help with the dirt buildup.
+Regardless of whether you make a habit of sleeping on a couch, you may want to consider having the cushions professionally steam-cleaned and pillowcases dry-cleaned to help with the dirt buildup.

 Soft Doesn’t Mean Supportive